We may get commissions for purchases made through links in this post.

 6. Other food items

 Get creative!
-If there’s a food that your cat absolutely craves, use that.
+If there’s food that your cat absolutely craves, use that.
 TCS member @mrsgreenjeens tried hot dogs, creating a small pocket within a hot dog slice, gently placing a pill in there using tweezers.
 She recommends covering the pill in butter first, to make sure its scent is sealed within.
 You can work with other treats and foods, too.
 Just make sure it’s a food that’s safe for cats in general and specifically for your cat.
 Some medical conditions may call for food elimination, so it never hurts to ask your vet if your choice of “pill cover” works for your cat.

 When Hiding Fails